The following are some frequently asked questions for all things related to password reset.

 Q: How does the registration portal know which options to show my users?

-A: The password reset registration portal only shows the options that you have enabled for your users under the User Password Reset Policy section of your directory’s Configure tab.
-This means that if you do not enable, say, security questions, then users will not be able to register for that option.
+A: The password reset registration portal only shows the options that you have enabled for your users.
+These options are found under the User Password Reset Policy section of your directory’s Configure tab.
+For example, this means that if you do not enable security questions, then users are not able to register for that option.

 Q: When is a user considered registered?

-A: A user is considered registered when he or she has at least N pieces of authentication info defined, where N is the Number of Authentication Methods Required that you have set in the Azure Management Portal.
-To learn more, see Customizing User Password Reset Policy.
+A: A user is considered registered for SSPR when they have registered at least the Number of methods required to reset that you have set in the Azure portal.

 Q: How long should I wait to receive an email, SMS, or phone call from password reset?

-A: Email, SMS messages, and phone calls should arrive in under 1 minute, with the normal case being 5-20 seconds.
-If you do not receive the notification in this timeframe, check your junk folder, that the number / email being contacted is the one you expect, and that the authentication data in the directory is correctly formatted.
-To learn more about formatting phone numbers and email addresses for use with password reset see Learn how data is used by password reset.
+A: Email, SMS messages, and phone calls should arrive in under one minute, with the normal case being 5-20 seconds.
+If you do not receive the notification in this time frame:

 Q: What languages are supported by password reset?